aws/eks-anywhere/CONTRIBUTING.md

 ### Design Docs

-A contributor brings forward a design through a PR to allow for revisions and discussions on the repository.
+A contributor proposes a design with a PR on the repository to allow for revisions and discussions.
 If a design needs to be discussed before formulating a document for it, make use of GitHub Discussions to involve the community on the discussion.